BrianShelby/Capstone/README.md

 ## Overview

-The YouVote Capstone project is being created to help American voters learn more about their local political leaders, learn how to create and submit a petition, and find out where they can register to vote.
-The single page web application will
+The YouVote Capstone project is being created to help American voters learn more about their local political leaders, learn how to create and submit a petition, and learn out how to register to vote.
+The single page web application will have a landing page

 In addition to a '.gitignore' and some VS Code specific extensions and settings, it includes the 'recommended' settings for: